 There are a lot of places where you can sell your old smartphone for a decent amount of money.
+Some places you can even sell your broken phone for parts and still make a decent amount!
 Today I'd thought I'd list a few of the more popular ones.

 Here is a listing of the top places I found that will give you top dollar for your old smartphone, phablet, tablet or other electronic device.
 Some of the places are sites where you can list your item for sale, while others will outright buy your device after giving you a quote.